dannguyen/smalldata_journalism/class/fall2013/notes-0930.md

 ### Discussion

+For the remainder of the semester, we'll be looking critically at data analyses.
+Nearly all such critiques will be a variation of:

-"Correlation does not imply causation" &ndash; the basic principle that data analysts struggle with.
+*"Correlation does not imply causation"*

+Here's a humorous introduction to this concept: [Correlation or Causation?](http://www.businessweek.com/magazine/correlation-or-causation-12012011-gfx.html) By Vali Chandrasekaran for BusinessWeek, Dec.
+01, 2011.

 ![BusinessWeek Chart](/images/class/2013-09-30/bweek-night-correlation.jpg)

-[Correlation or Causation?](http://www.businessweek.com/magazine/correlation-or-causation-12012011-gfx.html) By Vali Chandrasekaran for BusinessWeek, Dec.
-01, 2011.

 ### Review of homework